ZanyBonzy/Portfolio/README.md

 I audit contracts written in solidity or vyper for EVM based chains.
 I also work on rust based smart contracts for Substrate, Cosmowasm and Solana based systems.
 For starknet based contracts, I have a good knowledge of cairo.

 ## Bug Highlights 🏆
+**PS: These bugs are highlighted not based on complexity, but on potential impact on the protocol ranging from loss of funds to permanent DOS**

+***
 1. [Balance doubling bug](https://github.com/code-423n4/2024-03-acala-findings/issues/16) in Acala's ORML rewards library.

   > Users could transfer their shares to themselves and effectively double their balance;